 Root Canal Therapy

 Root canal therapy can save an infected tooth, preventing the need for extraction.
-Drs.
-K.B.
-Parkes, Gary Waltemath, and Karen S. Keenan at Iroquois Dentistry in Nashville, TN, can provide nitrous oxide sedation and local anesthesia to help you remain relaxed and comfortable throughout this treatment.
+Dr. K.B.
+Parkes, Dr. Tyler Smith, Dr. Jody Glover, and Dr. Megan Allred at Iroquois Dentistry in Nashville, TN, can provide nitrous oxide sedation and local anesthesia to help you remain relaxed and comfortable throughout this treatment.
 We also offer same-day dental crowns, making it possible to complete your root canal in a single office visit.

 About Root Canals